-1. An applicant who has graduated from an approved engineering curriculum, has passed the Fundamentals of Engineering examination or an equivalent exam, has a specific record of at least four years of progressive approved professional experience, and has passed the Principles and Practice of Engineering examination, provided, however, any applicant who has been awarded both an ABET accredited undergraduate engineering degree and a doctorate degree in engineering from an engineering curriculum which is ABET accredited at the undergraduate level may have the Fundamentals of Engineering examination waived; or

-2. An applicant who has graduated from a nonapproved enginesring curriculum, a related science curriculum of four years or more, or an approved engineering technology curriculum, who has passed the Fundamentals of Engineering examination or an equivalent exam, has acquired a specific record of at least six years of progressive approved professional experience, and has passed the Principles and Practice of Engineering examination; or

-3. An applicant who has not graduated from an approved engineering curriculum of four years or more but who has obtained the equivalent of such graduation by selfstudy or otherwise, has passed the Fundamentals of Engineering exam or an equivalent examination, has acquired 10 years of approved professional experience, and has passed the Principles and Practice of Engineering examination.
-Experience used to determine educational equivalency shall not be used in satisfying professional experience; or

-4. An applicant who has graduated from an engineering, engineering technology or related science-surriculum of four years or more, who has acquired a specific record of 20 years or more of approved progressive-professional experience on engineering projects of a grade and character which the board judges to be pertinent to acquiring professional skills, such that the applicant may be competent to practice engineering, and has passed the examination in the Principles and Practice of Engineering.
+- 1. An applicant who has graduated from an approved engineering curriculum, has passed the Fundamentals of Engineering examination or an equivalent exam, has a specific record of at least four years of progressive approved professional experience, and has passed the Principles and Practice of Engineering examination, provided, however, any applicant who has been awarded both an ABET accredited undergraduate engineering degree and a doctorate degree in engineering from an engineering curriculum which is ABET accredited at the undergraduate level may have the Fundamentals of Engineering examination waived; or - 2.
+An applicant who has graduated from a nonapproved engineering curriculum, a related science curriculum of four years or more, or an approved engineering technology - curriculum, - who - has - passed - the Fundamentals of Engineering examination or an equivalent exam, has acquired a specific record of at least six years of progressive approved professional experience, and has passed the Principles and Practice of Engineering examination; or - 3.
+An applicant who has not graduated from an approved engineering curriculum of four years or more but who has obtained the equivalent of such graduation by selfstudy or otherwise, has passed the Fundamentals of Engineering exam or an equivalent examination, has acquired 10-years of approved professional experience, and has passed the Principles and Practice of Engineering examination.
+Experience used to determine educational equivalency shall not be used in satisfying professional experience; or - 4.
+An applicant who has graduated from an engineering, engineering technology or related science surriculum of four years or more, who has acquired a specific record of 20-years or more of approved progressive-professional graduate engineering degree and a doctorate degree in engineering from engineering curriculum which is ABET accredited at the undergraduate level.

-In order to be approved to sit for the Principles and Practice of Engineering examination which, when passed, allows the applicant to become licensed as a Professional Engineer, an applicant must meet one of the following requirements:

-EIT DESIGNATION REQUIRED?
-EDUCATIONAL REQUIREMENTS NUMBER OF REQUIRED YEARS OF PROGRESSIVE, APPROVED PROFESSIONAL EXPERIENCE 1.
-YES Graduated from an approved engi- neering curriculum of four years or more.
-4 2.
-NO Been awarded both an ABET accredited under- graduate engineer- ing degree and a doctorate degree in engineering from an engineering curriculum which is ABET accredited at the undergraduate level.
-4 3.
-YES Graduated from a nonapproved engi- neering curriculum, a related science curriculum of four years or more, or an approved engi- neering technology curriculum.
-6 4.
-YES Graduated from a nonapproved engi- neering technology curriculum; or with- out graduation from an engi- neering or related science curriculum of four years or more.
-10
+NUMBER OF REQUIRED EIT YEARS OF DESIGNATION EDUCATIONAL PROGRESSIVE.
+REQUIRED?
+APPROVED REQUIREMENTS PROFESSIONAL EXPERIENCE 1.
+YES 4 more.

+Graduated from an approved engineering curriculum of four years or more 2.
+NO Been awarded both an .
+ABET accredited under-

+- 3. YES Graduated from a nonapproved engineering curriculum, a related science curriculum of four vears or more, or an approved engineering technology - curriculum.
+4. YES Graduated from a 10 nonapproved engineering technology curriculum; or withgraduation out from an engineering or related science curriculum of four years or

+5. NO

-5. NO Graduated from a nonapproved engineering, engineering technology or related science curriculum of four years or more.
+Graduated from a nonapproved engineering, engineering technology or related science curriculum of four years or more.